tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 .. |3c_ts_Cylon_local| image:: ../img/tutorial_3c_ts_Cylon_local.png
     :width: 49%

-We can see that the total number of non-zero splines decreased by around half, the number of *unique* non-zero splines decreased by far less.
-Furthermore, we still see that different splines are used throughout the stations for the same signal.
+We can see that while the total number of non-zero splines decreased by around a third, the number of *unique* non-zero splines decreased by far less.
+Furthermore, we still see that different splines are used throughout the stations for the same domminant signals.

 Unless we want to create one giant least-squares L1-regularized problem that combines all stations, and giving the spline parameters a distance-dependent covariance matrix